 Because there are so many rental operators not paying the taxes, Hawaii recently added a special enforcement task force to find individuals and business not in compliance.

 Using information from Air B&B, the IRS, and other sources, they have been very effective at sniffing out those who are not in compliance.
 Assessment letters have been going out accordingly, ad they can be very painful and stressful to those receiving them.

-If you have not been filing and paying your TA or GE taxes, it is very likely that you will receive (or have already received) such a letter.
+If you have not been filing and paying your TA or GE taxes, it is very likely that you will soon receive (or have already received) such a letter.